PalakKhanna2608/basicbankingsystem/README.md

 5. Make sure the values in the connect.php file match your local variables.
 6. Test the setup by visiting 'localhost/jansevabank/home.php' in your browser.
 Make sure you edit the location if you've changed the folder or file name.

 Note: To perform transactions, you will be prompted for the user password.
 Enter 'P@ssw0rd' in the input field.
-Please test this function only on your local setup, not the actual website.
+Please test this function on your local setup, if required.

 ### Folders Included